Prepares students for employment as Hemodialysis Technicians in outpatient settings such as hospitals or dialysis centers.

 Covers use and setup of hemodialysis machines.
 Instruction focuses on organizing and setting up the dialysis machine and equipment, priming, and dry machine stringing.
 Students will study various testing equipment commonly used in dialysis units, as well as preparation and mixing of hemodialysis concentrates.
 Includes standard precautions and aseptic techniques.
 Prepares students to initiate, monitor and terminate a routine hemodialysis treatment.

 Basic concepts of water treatment and dialyzer reuse are covered, including instruction on the varied devices used in hemodialysis.
 Also studied are advantages and disadvantages of filters, carbon tanks, deionizers, ultraviolet light, and reverse osmosis in the treatment of water for dialysis.
-Students will prepare a typical water-treatment monitoring schedule.
+Students will work in small groups to build a model of water treatment room as their final project.

 This course covers the history and importance of vascular access, including the major types of permanent and temporary vascular access.
 Covers use of appropriate needle insertion for arteriovenous fistulae and grafts; catheter care and connections; use of the four types of anastomosis used for internal arteriovenous fistulae; and management of thrombosis, infection, hematoma, bleeding, steal syndrome, aneurysm, and catheter dislodgement.